 Italian Easter Bread

-I did some reading up on Italian Easter Bread recipes before tackling this one, and from what I can tell, most all are flavored in some way with citrus (orange or lemon) and anise oil and/or anise seeds.
+I did some reading up on Italian Easter Bread recipes before tackling this one for the first time, and from what I can tell, most all are flavored in some way with citrus (orange or lemon) and anise oil and/or anise seeds.
 Usually the loaves are braided and have colored Easter eggs nestled into the braids in various spots.
-I am not big into coloring Easter eggs, so I skipped that part, but went the traditional route with the braided loaves and sweet glaze.
+I am not big into coloring Easter eggs, so I skipped that part, but went the traditional route with braided loaves, sweet glaze, and sprinkles (because, of course).

-This is a traditional 2-rise bread recipe.
+This is a traditional two-rise bread recipe.
 First the dough is mixed together, and left to rise until doubled…

-Then it is shaped, and left to rise again before it is baked…
+Then it is braided, shaped, and left to rise again before it is baked…

-For a true bit of nostaglia, below is the original handwritten recipe (half in English, half in Italian, as far as I can tell) from my Chief Culinary Consultant’s great-grandmother.
+Below is a snapshot of the original handwritten recipe (half in English, half in Italian, as far as I can tell) from my husband’s great-grandmother.
 I just love seeing things like that!

 Nana Latona's Italian Easter Bread Recipe